North Cornwall · TR8

 Why Mawgan Porth is its own job.

 AONB and Heritage Coast designations across the village.
 RAF St Mawgan to the south sets some height and noise considerations; coastal margin sites face strict controls.
+That sets the scene before any design work begins.
 For renovation specifically, the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Mawgan Porth drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Mawgan Porth project as a TR8-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Mawgan Porth application gets approved at eight weeks or stalls in committee.
+The modern coastal architect builds that dominate Mawgan Porth (and continue out toward Newquay) set the tone for any renovation scheme here.

 Planning note